JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/helm_charts/index.md

 Version 6 is the chart version which indeed going to install the NGINX **1.19**.

-As you can see there are two versions of NGINX running parallely, one is 1.21.3 and the second is 1.19.0
+As you can see there are two versions of NGINX running in parallel: one is 1.21.3 and the second is 1.19.0

 ![step21](./steps/step21.png)